 One of Barb's favorite things (aside from radishes!) were my Garlic Dill refrigerator pickles.
 I still have her handwritten note that she stuffed into one of the empty jars she returned to me where she told me that these were the best pickles she'd ever had.
 The plastic bag hanging on the back handle of the screen door as if to say, "more please".
 Man, I am going to miss that sweet lady.
 I will never forget her, and now every time I make these pickles I think of Barb and her love of nature and gardening.

-I add extra garlic cloves that are delicious served with
+I add extra garlic cloves that are delicious served with the pickles as a garnish on meat and cheese boards |

 I've tweaked this recipe a bit since I started making them a few years ago.
 It's flexibility is one of the things I love so much about it.
 When I made them for Barb, I went easy on the heat and just used a few slices of jalapeños so it wasn't overpowering.
 For my husband and I, some of the batches are super fiery.
 It all depends on what you like and the mood you're in.
 If you have fresh dill on hand then by all means use that.
 I've even done a combination of the dried and fresh.
 Honestly, it's pretty hard to mess these babies up.